grad-ient/logmd/log.md

+2025-02-10

+Ok... fun times.
+This week's focus is on building out a few candidate models for the TB project.
+It's basically a property recsys - it's a ton of fun getting back into tangible machine learning over API gymnastics with foundational models.
+I'll sprinkle in some competitive programming and math academy to keep the brain sharp.

 2025-02-09

-What if I got a PhD in an area that made an impact?
-I could set an example for the kids who missed the traditional path.
-The kids that strayed in their twenties.
-Hit the booze, prioritized the wrong things, and now find themselves lost.
-I could show them that it's possible to be your fittest and most productive well past your thirties.
-Selfishly, I love the intelluctual endeavour.
-I want to prove to myself that I can do this.
+Annually I ponder what it would be like to go into research.
+Get a PhD.
+I think about how my journey is in reverse.I want to prove to myself that I can do it.
 I want to meet great people and learn from them.

 - [x] Math Academy
 - [x] 2 x leet codes
 - [ ] Deep research

-cool... so max diameter of n-nary trees is a fun one. where would someone apply such a thing in real life? surely, there's a fun practical application. chatgpt is saying the diameter of a network of computers is a good example. how is that important? well, actually as I look ahead at gpt's suggestions it aids estimating how long a message will take to get from one computer to another. thanks, boris. i prefer to call these gpt's boris... its more personable.
+Cool... so max diameter of n-nary trees is a fun one. where would someone apply such a thing in real life?
+Surely, there's a fun practical application.
+ChatGPT is saying the diameter of a network of computers is a good example.
+How is that important? well, actually as I look ahead at gpt's suggestions it aids estimating how long a message will take to get from one computer to another.

 2025-02-08